blitz-js/blitz/USER_GUIDE.md

 ## What's Next for Blitz.js?

-Here's the list of big things that are currently missing from Blitz but are top priority for us:
+Here's the list of big things that are currently missing from Blitz but are a top priority for us:

 - A real Blitzjs.com website and documentation
 - Translated documentation.
 If you're interested in helping, [comment in this issue](https://github.com/blitz-js/blitzjs.com/issues/20).